+PII/PHI Data Element Internal Use External Use

+Name To support Million Veteran Program Not used

+(MVP), a volunteer-based and VA

+sponsored national research program for

+Genomic studies.

+For authentication purposes.

+Social Security Number To support Million Veteran Program Not used

+(MVP), a volunteer-based and VA
-• Name: To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Social Security Number: To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Date of Birth: To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Mailing Address: To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Zip Code: To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Phone Number(s): To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Fax Number: To support Million Veteran

-Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Email Address: To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Emergency Contact Information (Name,Phone Number, etc. of a different individual): To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Current Medications: To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Previous Medical Records: To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Race/Ethnicity: To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Prescription: To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Adverse Event: To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies. • Adverse Event: To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies.
+sponsored national research program for Genomic studies Date of Birth To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies.
+For authentication purposes.
+Not used Mailing Address To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies Not used Zip Code To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies Not used Phone Number(s) To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies Not used Fax Number To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies Not used Email Address To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies Not used Emergency Contact Information (Name,Phone Number, etc. of a different individual) To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies Not used Medications To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies Not used Medical Records To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies Not used Race/Ethnicity To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies Not used Prescription To support Million Veteran Program (MVP), a volunteer-based and VA sponsored national research program for Genomic studies Not used

+Adverse Event To support Million Veteran Program Not used

+(MVP), a volunteer-based and VA

+sponsored national research program for

+Genomic studies

+VA email address For authentication Not used

-- 2.2 What types of tools are used to analyze data and what type of data may be produced?
-These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and Integrity Board, and SE-1, Inventory of Personally Identifiable Information. - 2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
+2.2 Describe the types of tools used to analyze data and what type of data may be produced.

+These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and Integrity Board, and SE-1, Inventory of Personally Identifiable Information.

+2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
 Systems may help identify areas that were previously not obvious and need additional research by agents, analysts, or other employees.
 Some systems perform complex analytical tasks resulting in, among other types of data, matching, relational analysis, scoring, reporting, or pattern analysis.
 Describe any type of analysis the system conducts and the data that is created from the analysis?